daniel-akinyemi/daniel-akinyemi/README.md

 <!-- Hi!
 I am a full-stack software engineer with a passion for building great and bleeding-edge software
  -->

  Daniel Akinyemi is an experienced full stack software engineer with a focus on JavaScript.
 He is dedicated to creating high-quality software that improves people's lives.
 With a deep user-centric approach, he crafts intuitive and seamless applications.
 His passion for making a positive difference through technology shines through in his meticulous problem-solving and attention to detail.
-Daniel's dedication to learning and staying up-to-date enables him to tackle complex problems and deliver impactful results.
-Overall, he is an exceptional engineer committed to making a positive difference through high-quality software.

  **I am open to**: